 Typically, SMEs have a wealth of data, most of which remains unexplored and unused.
 Looking ahead, Gartner estimates that 20 per cent of global organisations will be putting big data strategies into place by 2015, so SMEs need to keep ahead of the curve in order to remain competitive.
 Having a strategy in place to analyse this data helps unravel opportunities which might otherwise remain untapped; predicting trends in sales and understanding customer behaviour are just a couple of examples.

 Being as efficient as possible is, of course, always front of mind for businesses of all size, but what is often not considered is the impact understanding data can have on processes and the overall running of a business.
 With the right analytics strategy in place, SMEs can deliver personalised offers for new customer experiences based on real-time data.

 It’s no secret that analysing data can have a huge impact on businesses and while many SMEs are starting to get to grips with the concept of big data particularly the more ambitious, forward-thinking organisations using this data to deliver actionable insights is still a territory many are afraid to step into.
 The next few years are going to be pivotal as we see the data explosion predicted by the IDC so those that think quickly and adopt the right tools and technologies now are the ones that will achieve sustainable, fast growth in the future.
-John Bryceland is the Head of SME Sales at SAP UKI.